Vasyl Paneiko: Education

-He graduate Faculty of Law of the University of Lviv.
-He was member of the Ukrainian National Democratic Alliance.
+He graduated from the Faculty of Law of the University of Lviv.
+He was a member of the Ukrainian National Democratic Alliance.
 In 1907 the newspaper Dilo collaborator.
 In the years 1912-1918 the chief editor Dilo (Lviv during the occupation by the Russian army in 1914-15 published in Vienna).
 One of the editors of the weekly Ukrainische Korrespondenz.
 In November 1918, elected Secretary of State of Foreign Affairs of the West Ukrainian People's Republic.
-In 1919, Vice-President of the Ukrainian delegation to the Paris Peace Conference, from December 1919 President of the West Ukrainian People's Republic delegation at the conference.
+In 1919, vice-president of the Ukrainian delegation to the Paris Peace Conference, from December 1919 President of the West Ukrainian People's Republic delegation at the conference.

 Since 1920 he was a foreign correspondent Dilo.
 From 1925, he appeared biweekly Dilo and Politics in Lviv, and later was a correspondent for Dilo in Paris.
 In the thirties of the twentieth century.
 Removed from political life.
 In 1945 he emigrated to the United States, and in 1955, to Venezuela.